mobiletoly/ktor-hexagonal-multimodule/README.md

 ## REST data models

-We use a hybrid approach to build REST endpoint in our ktor code.
-All the ktor routes are created manually in the code, while data models (payloads) for PUT/POST requests as well as all data model responses - declared in OpenAPI spec.
+We use a hybrid approach to build REST endpoints in our ktor code.
+All ktor routes are created manually in the code, while data models (payloads) for PUT/POST requests as well as all data model responses - declared in OpenAPI spec.
 You can find them in `app/adapters/primary-web/src/main/resources/openapi/addrbook.yaml` file.
 By using openapi generator plugin we generate kotlin data classes based on this file.
 If you decide to